Paper 101 - Die Cutting

-When it comes to die cutting, all it takes are the right settings to create beautifully intricate designs.
-EVERY paper Cardstock Warehouse sells is die cut machine compatible and, when using the right settings, will produce crisp, clean cuts like the ones below.
+When it comes to die cutting, all it takes are the right settings to create beautiful designs.
+Almost every paper Cardstock Warehouse™ sells is die cut machine compatible and, when using the right settings, will produce crisp, clean cuts like the ones below.
 (Non-compatible papers are labeled on their individual product page.)

 Before you begin a die cutting project, make sure your blade is sharp and your mats are properly prepared.
 When using a new mat, whether it be Cricut or Silhouette, you will want to condition your mat first.

 When new, the mats are too sticky to use without damaging your paper.
 You can condition your mat by pressing your hands on to the surface repeatedly until it feels slightly less sticky.
 Make sure you touch the surface evenly and that you get the corners.
 The natural oils on your hands decrease the stickiness just enough to protect your paper but not damage your mat.
 Use a small scrap of paper to test your mat before you start your project.

 For specific cut settings, find the machine you are cutting with below.

 The cheat sheet below gives the Cricut cut settings using a regular blade for each of the Cardstock Warehouse papers.